js1010/cuhnsw/README.md

 ### Thoughts on Future Task

 - Considering the cost of GPU and CPU, it seems impractical yet (currently one Tesla V100 device is equivalently fast as one standard cpu server (24-56 vcores) but the cost of Tesla V100 device is quite more expensive).
 Therefore, there seems to be a lot to do in the future.
-- The word in the parentheses shows the level of difficulty for each task
+- The word in the parentheses shows the expected level of difficulty for each task

-1. upload package to pypi (easy): the task itself is very easy but seems not worth it unless this project is successful.
+1. upload package to pypi (easy): the task itself is very easy but will not worth it unless this project is successful.
-2. implement parallel compilation using bazel or cmake (easy-medium): bazel is more preferable.
+2. implement parallel compilation using bazel or cmake (easy-medium): bazel is more preferable. compilation time is a little bit painful.
 3. achieve meaningful speed-up by using half-precision operation (medium): I experimented it, but only got around 10 % improvement.
-I am not sure if I have used the half-precision feature perfectly.
+I am not sure if I have used the half-precision feature appropriately.
 4. support multi-device (very hard): it only supports single-device (gpu) yet since the graph should be shared across all the building threads.

+- contribution is always welcome